Wall Street: Money Never Sleeps: Plot

 In 2001, former corporate raider Gordon Gekko is released from prison after serving time for insider trading and securities fraud.

 By 2008, Gekko has begun promoting his new book Is Greed Good?, warning about a possible 2008 financial crisis.
 His estranged daughter, Winnie, runs a small, non-profit news website and is dating Jacob "Jake" Moore, a top prop trader at Keller Zabel Investments (KZI).
 Jake, a protégé of KZI managing director Louis Zabel, has been raising money for Dr. Masters and his fusion research project, which might create abundant clean energy.
 Jake is also financially assisting his mother, Sylvia, who has quit nursing to speculate in residential real estate.

 In the early stages of the downturn predicted by Gekko, KZI's stock loses more than half its value.
 Louis Zabel tries to arrange a bailout for KZI from other Wall Street banks, but is blocked by Bretton James, head of rival firm Churchill Schwartz (Church), which KZI had refused to help during the dot-com bubble years earlier.
 Despondent, Zabel kills himself by jumping in front of a subway train.
 A distraught Jake proposes marriage to Winnie, who accepts.

 Jake attends a lecture given by Gekko and introduces himself.
 Gekko tells him that KZI's collapse started when James spread rumors of KZI having toxic debt.
 Jake and Gekko arrange a trade: Jake will try to reconcile Winnie's and Gekko's relationship, and Gekko will gather information to destroy James for his actions against KZI and for providing evidence against Gekko years ago.
 In revenge, Jake illegally manipulates the market by spreading rumors about the nationalization of an oil field in Equatorial Guinea which Church has invested in.
-The company loses $120 million, but James gives Jake a job, impressed by his initiative.
+The company loses $120 million, but James hires Jake, impressed by his initiative.
 Jake further impresses James when he convinces Chinese investors to invest in the fusion project through Church.

 Jake attends a $10,000-a-seat fundraiser with Winnie, buying a seat for Gekko to facilitate a "chance" meeting.
 Gekko confronts James about what he did to him and to KZI.
 James replies that no one cares what Gekko thinks anymore.
 Gekko also bumps into Bud Fox, who, following his release from jail, turned Bluestar Airlines into a huge success, sold it for millions, and retired to play golf and become a philanthropist.
 Gekko follows Winnie outside, where she explains why she blames him for everything that went wrong, stemming from his affairs and her brother Rudy's suicide.
-Gekko claims he worked, from prison, to get the best therapists and even paid off a drug dealer to stop selling to Rudy, who died from an overdose.
+Gekko claims he worked from prison to get the best therapists and even paid off a drug dealer to stop selling to Rudy, who died from an overdose.
 Winnie forgives him.